 Tao Te Ching

-There is a myth from across the seas, from the Melanesian island of Malekula, that “describes the dangers of the way to the Land of the Dead.
-It is told that when the soul has been carried on a wind across the waters of death, and is approaching the entrance of the underworld, it perceives a female guardian sitting before the entrance, drawing a labyrinth design across the path, of which she erases half as the soul approaches.
-The voyager must restore the design perfectly if he is to pass through it to the Land of the Dead.
-Those who fail the threshold guardian eats.”
+There is a myth, from across the seas, from the Melanesian island of Malekula, that: “describes the dangers of the way to the Land of the Dead.
+It is told that, when the soul has been carried on a wind, across the waters of death, and is approaching the entrance of the underworld, it perceives a female guardian, sitting before the entrance, drawing a labyrinth design across the path, of which she erases half, as the soul approaches.
+The voyager must restore the design perfectly, if he is to pass through it, to the Land of the Dead.
+Those who fail, the threshold guardian eats.”

-The labyrinth has long been equated with transformation.
-With the journey of life, and the inner process of regeneration and integration.
-Symbol of the torturous path of life.
-Where there is but one way in, and one way out.
+The labyrinth has long been equated with transformation, and with the journey of life, and the inner process of regeneration and integration.
+It is a symbol of the torturous path of life, where there is but one way in, and one way out.

-This is the place where Theseus is “spun into darkness by Ariadne’s ball of silver thread, in the way that skeins of light unwind from the ball of the moon until it’s all gone.”
+This is the place where Theseus is: “spun into darkness, by Ariadne”s ball of silver thread, in the way that skeins of light unwind from the ball of the moon, until it”s all gone.”

-The labyrinth is also the Spiral Castle, “where the sacred sun king goes after death, and from which, if lucky, he returns.”
+The labyrinth is also the Spiral Castle, “where the sacred sun king goes after death and, from which, if lucky, he returns.”
 It is also where we find our centre of self.
 Where we meet our own death and return, reborn.

-One of the most beautiful examples linking death, rebirth and spirals, is found at Newgrange in Ireland.
-The trispiral, or triskelion carvings on the entrance kerb stone are over five thousand years old.
-They echo the spirals found throughout nature, in galaxies, weather patterns, vine tendrils and fossils of ammonites.
+One of the most beautiful examples, linking death, rebirth and spirals, is found at Newgrange in Ireland.
+The trispiral, or triskelion carvings, on the entrance kerb stone, are over five thousand years old.
+They echo the spirals found throughout nature, in galaxies, weather patterns, vine tendrils, and fossils of ammonites.

-The spiral is also a universal symbol of growth and expansion used by our ancestors.
-From petroglyphs in Arizona, Australia and Europe.
-To the Armenian eternity symbol, the ever spiralling Koru tattoos, and carved art of the Maoris.
+The spiral is also a universal symbol of growth and expansion, used by our ancestors, from petroglyphs in Arizona, Australia, and Europe, to the Armenian eternity symbol, the ever spiralling Koru tattoos, and carved art of the Maoris.

-In Australia, the creation myth of the aboriginals recalls the cosmic egg as the origin of the spiral.
+In Australia, the creation myth of the aboriginals recalls the cosmic egg, as the origin of the spiral.
 “It was the era of the serpent!” the songs of the natives of Arnhem tell us.
-“The serpent which was man, the serpent which flies in the skies…” Serpents are associated with chaos and cosmos, bringers of order much like the labyrinth.
+“The serpent which was man, the serpent which flies in the skies…” Serpents are associated with chaos and cosmos, bringers of order ,much like the labyrinth.

-In Ancient Egypt the god Atum was depicted as a serpent.
-A solar deity, and bringer of light who upheld the cosmic order and balance which is Ma’at.
+In Ancient Egypt, the god, Atum, was depicted as a serpent. he was a solar deity, and bringer of light, who upheld the cosmic order, and balance, which is Ma”at.

 Bronze Age Crete is depicted as a place where man and nature lived in harmony.
-One thing we know for sure is that it was one of the last refuges of nature worship in Europe.
-Much of their art was informed by myths and the land which surrounded them.
-It is from this time that archaeologists have found a proliferation of art using the double bladed axes.
-Which are said to symbolise the moon, the outline of the never ending road, and the horns of the bull, also known as the “horns of consecration.”
+One thing we know for sure, is that it was one of the last refuges of nature worship in Europe.
+Much of their art was informed by myths, and the land which surrounded them.
+It is from this time, that archaeologists have found a proliferation of art, using double-bladed axes, which are said to symbolise the moon, the outline of the never ending road, and the horns of the bull, also known as the “horns of consecration.”

-The people of Minoan Crete also crafted jewellery using Egyptian faience beads along with amethyst, lapis and yellow jasper were the locals used to craft jewellery.
-While as a nation they traded yellow saffron, ceramics, tin and copper.
+The people of Minoan Crete also crafted jewellery, using Egyptian faience beads, along with amethyst, lapis, and yellow jasper.
+While, as a nation, they traded yellow saffron, ceramics, tin, and copper.